-You'll also need a to create a consumer patch representing the property you want these patches to change.
+You'll also need a to create a patch representing the property you want these patches to change.
 For this example:

 If you select the If Then Else patch and expand the blue box at the bottom of the patch, you'll see it can output different types of data.
 Select Color.

-If, for example, you were using these patches to switch between two animations, you'd select Animation Data instead.
+The option you'll select here depends on the type of effect you're creating.
+If you were using these patches to switch between two animations, you'd select Animation Data instead.

-Next to Then and Else, click the color symbols on the patch to choose new colors for the material.
+Next to Then and Else, click the color symbols on the patch to choose new colors for the material:

 Your graph should look like this.